akhil-srirangam/IBM-DS-Capstone/README.md

 # :rocket: Applied Data Science Capstone
 This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
 ## :page_facing_up: Project Background
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+The most prosperous business of the commercial space era, SpaceX has reduced the cost of space travel.
+On its website, the firm promotes Falcon 9 rocket flights, which start at 62 million dollars; in comparison, other suppliers charge up to 165 million dollars each launch; a large portion of the cost reductions are attributable to SpaceX's ability to reuse the first stage.
+Thus, we can calculate the cost of a launch if we can ascertain if the first stage will land.
+We will forecast if SpaceX will reuse the first stage based on available data and machine learning techniques.

 ## :page_facing_up: Questions to be answered
 - How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?